actions/importer-labs/gitlab/valet-custom-transformers-lab.md

 2. Completed the [configure lab](../gitlab/valet-configure-lab.md)
 3. Completed the [dry-run lab](../gitlab/valet-dry-run-lab.md)

-## Write Custom Transformer
+## Write Custom Transformers
-- Lets run the `dry-run` command to see what information we can get from the generated action yaml.
+- Let’s run the `dry-run` command to see what information we can get from the generated action yaml.
   ```bash
   gh valet dry-run gitlab --output-dir tmp --namespace valet --project terraform-example
   ```
-- Open the resulting GitHub Actions workflow
+- Open the resulting GitHub Actions workflow by opening `tmp/valet/custom-transformer.yml` from the explorer
 ```yaml
 name: valet/custom-transformer
 on: